-The estate is located on Simonsberg in the South African wine-growing district Paarl, The story dates back to 1678, when the French Huguenot Charles Marais emigrated from the small village of Le Plessis Marly to the Cape.
-In 1688 Governor settled Simon van der Stel (1639-1712) Huguenots in the mountains of the River Valley (part of the Drakenstein area).
-Among them was the Marais family.
-Charles Marais called his estate after his French birthplace, in the course of time became "Plaisir de Merle" out of it.
-The earliest merits of viticulture were acquired by his grandson Pieter Marais.
-After several changes of ownership, the estate finally came in 1964 in the property of Stellenbosch Farmer's Winery (SFW).
-By 1993, however, it was only grape supplier for the also belonging to the SFW winery Nederburg,
+The winery is located on Simonsberg in the South African wine-growing district Paarl, The story goes back to 1678 when the French Huguenot Charles Marais emigrated from the small village of Le Plessis Marly to the Cape region.
+In 1688 the governor settled Simon van der Stel (1639-1712) Huguenots in the Bergen River Valleys (part of the Drakenstein area).
+The Marais family was among them.
+Charles Marais named his estate after his French birthplace, over time it became "Plaisir de Merle".
+His grandson Pieter Marais made his first contribution to viticulture.
+After several changes of ownership, the winery finally became the property of Stellenbosch Farmer's Winery (SFW).
+Until 1993, however, it was only a grape supplier for the SFW winery Nederburg,